iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

 ### Early Exploration

 Monolithic policies uniformly take exploration action throughout an episode, and as a result, the exploration steps are less concentrated than those of switching policies.
 While the expected number of exploration steps may be the same per episode in monolithic policies, certain situations may require more concentrated exploration during the beginning of episodes.
 For example, the build orders in StarCraft II  <d-cite key="vinyals2019grandmaster"></d-cite> significantly influence the possible future strategies, making exploration crucial throughout the beginning time steps.
-Early suboptimal actions have also been manually implemented to achieve certain effects: passive actions are taken in ATARI games to prevent memorization of trajectories, and 30 random actions were taken in Go at the beginning of games during training to force agents to analyze more diverse data <d-cite key="silver2016mastering"></d-cite>.
+Early suboptimal actions have also been manually implemented to achieve certain effects: passive actions are taken in Atari games to prevent memorization of trajectories <d-cite key="machado2018revisiting"></d-cite>, and 30 random actions were taken at the beginning of Go games when training the AlphaGo engine to force agents to encounter more diverse data <d-cite key="silver2016mastering"></d-cite>.
 We investigate the flexibility of switching policies to concentrate exploration actions in the beginning of episodes.

 We perform an experiment to determine how quickly a policy takes a prespecified number of exploration actions.
-Specifically, we compute the average number of time steps it takes for a policy to take at least $x$ total exploration actions across its top 10 of 100 fastest episodes, and we repeat this process for $x \in \\{1, 2, 3, \ldots, 20\\}$.
+Specifically, we compute the average number of time steps it takes for a policy to take at least $x$ total exploration actions across its top 10 of 100 fastest episodes to achieve the feat, and we repeat this process for $x \in \\{1, 2, 3, \ldots, 20\\}$.
 We compare the top 10 fastest episodes because we are only interested in gauging the flexibility of switching behavior of being able to achieve this specific facet of exploration (beginning exploration) during a small percentage of episodes and not for each episode.
-Note that this experiment did not need to utilize the ATARI signals, so we averaged the results again over each game.
+Note that this experiment did not need to utilize the Atari signals, so we averaged the results again over each game.
 The results are shown in Figure 5.
-It is clear that some episodes contain many more exploration actions concentrated in the beginning with switching policies.
-This makes sense intuitively, as only one switch needs to occur early in an episode with a switching policy for many exploratory actions to be taken immediately afterwards.
-The difference increases roughly linearly as for greater number of necessary exploration actions and shows that switching natively produces more episodes with exploration concentrated in the beginning.
+It is clear that some episodes contain many more exploration actions concentrated in the beginning few time steps with switching policies.
+This makes sense intuitively, as only one switch needs to occur early in an episode with a switching policy for many exploration actions to be taken immediately afterwards.
+The difference increases roughly linearly for greater number of necessary exploration actions and shows that switching natively produces more episodes with exploration concentrated in the beginning.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">